leleueri/argos/README.md

-# cats
+# Argos
-Cassandra Administration Tools

 This project provides some tools to manage Cassandra Cluster.
+Argus Panoptes (or Argos) is a 100-eyed giant in Greek mythology.
+With 50 opened eyes and 50 closed eyes, I guess he can keep an eye on a bunch of Cassandra nodes ;-)

 ## Install

-First of all, package *cats* as ZIP file.
+First of all, package *argos* as ZIP file.
 <pre>
 <code>
 sbt universal:package-bin